BenMakesGames/RpgGame/README.md

 ### Deploying Your Game!

 **TODO:** I'll add instructions on deploying your game to the internet later.
-In the meanwhile, Google around for how to deploy a "hosted Blazor WASM" web app; there's info out there!
+In the meanwhile, Google around for how to "deploy a Blazor Server web app"; there's info out there!